 The first five years of a child's life are incredibly important for the developing brain.
-Many critical language, social/emotional and early cognition skills are formed during these early years and they lay the foundation for future success.
+Many critical language, social/emotional, and early cognition skills are formed during these early years, and they lay the foundation for future success.
 Numerous studies show that children who enter school ready, with key early academic and social-emotional skills, are well poised to succeed in school and beyond.
 With many young children spending time in early childhood care and education outside of the home, much essential early learning takes place in child care, family day homes, Head Start or Early Head Start programs, and public schools.
 To maximize their potential, all of Virginia's young children need the opportunity to access early childhood experiences in public and private settings that support them to grow, learn, and thrive.

-Virginia's current birth-to-five public-private system does not ensure all children have access to the early learning experiences they need to thrive.
-Recent data from the 2022 Virginia Kindergarten Readiness Program (VKRP) shows that 40% of students entered kindergarten "not ready" in terms of demonstrating key school readiness skills.
+Recent data from the 2023 Virginia Kindergarten Readiness Program (VKRP) shows that 40% of students entered kindergarten "not ready" in terms of demonstrating key school readiness skills.
 Kindergarten readiness results were especially concerning in the areas of literacy and math.
-Equally concerning is the disproportionate percentage of Black and Hispanic children, children with special needs and dual language learners who enter school without the opportunity to be ready in one or more critical school readiness areas.
+2 Equally concerning is the disproportionate percentage of Black and Hispanic children, children with special needs, and dual language learners who enter school without the opportunity to be ready in one or more critical school readiness areas.
 While research clearly demonstrates that quality early childhood experiences prepare children for success, Virginia families and children lack equitable access to these opportunities.